 Balancing Customer Satisfaction and Productivity

-Your staff members complain about having too much work, the proportion of people on short-term sick-leave is consistently above average and the turnover rate is disturbingly high.
+Your staff members complain about having too much work.
+The proportion of people on short-term sick-leave is consistently above average.
+And, the turnover rate is disturbingly high.
 Do these symptoms indicate that you need to increase your staffing?
 However, the average number of daily transactions processed shows that your staff should be able to easily handle the volume.
+Comparing takt time and processing time does not lead to any obvious issue.
 So, what is the problem?

 Understanding Variation is Key